42Olu/md-tool/README.md

 # Warnings
 * I tried my best to test this tool and eliminate bugs but my advice would be the following:
-  * backup your metadata regularly in case something is lost or overwritten
-  * this should eliminate the possibility to lose your metadata
+  * backup your metadata regularly in case something is lost or overwritten to eliminate the possibility to lose your metadata